 By now, you all know that I am hoping to purchase an RV and travel the country while working from the road.
 I previously wrote about Six of my Favorite Travel Campers.
 There are many people who want to live this kind of lifestyle, but, feel they can’t afford it.
 So, I researched that further and found that it is actually cheaper to live as an RVer than it is to live in an apt or house, paying rent or mortgage.
 Here’s my post on RV Budgeting That Won’t Break the Bank.
 What Can the RV Life Cost?
+This post is about finding a location for a free RV campsite.

 One of the best ways of keeping your budget down?
 Boondocking!
 What is boondocking you ask?
 Well, I’m glad you did 🙂 Boondocking is parking your RV/Camper at set locations that do not cost you anything.
 There are many locations across the country.
 Boondocking suits your gypsy heart because you are not set to hook up at a campsite or an RV Park.
 While you can’t just boondock anywhere, it sometimes feels like you can.
 You can set your camper on any public land.
 Public land is owned by US Forest Service (USFS) and Bureau of Land Management (BLM).